Before deciding to retire we must understand what are we trying to decide.

 "Age is only a number, a cipher for the records.
 A man can't retire his experience.
 He must use it." ~ Bernard Baruch

 The concept of retirement as some arbitrary age has two connotations.
-One being a forced dismissal (couldn't this be unconstitutional as discrimination based on age?).
+One being a forced dismissal (shouldn't this be unconstitutional as discrimination based on age?).

 The other considered an right of age, after which you will be financially supported for the rest of your life.
 The latter seems to be quite prevalent in Europe where there have been riots and demonstrations over increasing this "rightful" age.